Locations:

 Diagnosis and Tests

 There isn’t a blood test or imaging exam that can detect Tourette syndrome.
-Instead, your healthcare provider carefully reviews your medical history and symptoms.
-They may ask detailed questions about the tics, including:
+Instead, your child’s provider will carefully review their medical history and symptoms.

 Management and Treatment

-Mild tics that don’t affect everyday activities might not need treatment.
-However, severe tics can make it hard to function at work, school or in social situations.
-Some tics even lead to self-injury.
-In these cases, medication or behavioral therapy may help.
+Mild tics that don’t affect your child’s everyday activities might not need treatment.
+But severe tics can make it hard to function at work, school or in social situations.
+Some tics can even lead to self-injury.
+In these cases, Tourette syndrome treatment, including medication or behavioral therapy, may help.

 Advertisement